 - Engagement in parish life

-Engagement in parish life is an element of proximate preparation therefore Candidates are encouraged to meaningful ministry in our parish, this can be done by joining ministries such as VBS Planning Team, Choir (English and Spanish), Art and Environment, Hospitality Ministry, etc.
+Engagement in parish life is an element of proximate preparation therefore Candidates are encouraged to join a meaningful ministry in our parish, this can be done by joining ministries such as VBS Planning Team, Choir (English and Spanish), Art and Environment, Hospitality Ministry, United Youth Group, etc.

-Catechetical Formation for Confirmation includes the 11 topics listed below, a confirmation retreat, and meaningful pastoral ministry.
+Catechetical Formation for Confirmation includes the 11 topics listed below, a confirmation retreat, meaningful hours/ ministry, Saint report and name, and a Confirmation project.

 Catechetical Formation (7th Grade to Adult)